smirarab/pasta/README.md

 Options
 ------
-PASTA estimates alignments and ML trees from unaligned sequences using an iterative approach.
+PASTA estimates alignments and maximum likelihood (ML) trees from unaligned sequences using an iterative approach.
 In each iteration, it first estimates a multiple sequence alignment and then a ML tree is estimated on (a masked version of) the alignment.
 By default PASTA performs 3 iterations, but a host of options enable changing that behavior.
 In each iteration, a divide-and-conquer strategy is used for estimating the alignment.
-The set of sequences is divided into smaller subsets, each of which is aligned using an external alignment tool (default is MAFFT).
+The set of sequences is divided into smaller subsets, each of which is aligned using an external alignment tool (the default is MAFFT-L-ins-i).
 These subset alignments are then pairwise merged (by default using Opal) and finally the pairwise merged alignments are merged into a final alignment using transitivity merge.
 The division of the dataset into smaller subsets and selecting which alignments should be pairwise merged is guided by the tree from the previous iteration.
 The first step therefore needs an initial tree.

-When GUI is used, a limited set of important options can be adjusted on the GUI.
+When GUI is used, a limited set of important options can be adjusted.
 The command line also allows you to alter the behavior of the algorithm, and provides a larger sets of options that can be adjusted.